Why I don’t treat marionette lines with dermal fillers anymore

-As we age, the collagen production in our skin cells naturally starts to reduce and our skin loses elasticity.
+As we age, the collagen production in our skin cells naturally starts to reduce, and our skin loses elasticity.
 The skin around the sides of your mouth is thinner than other areas of your face, so you may notice deep lines running down the sides of your mouth – these are called marionette lines.
-They got their name from marionette string puppets that have split jaws so that the puppeteers can make them talk.
-These lines may start to appear when your skin loses thickness and gravity pulls your face down.
+They get their name from marionette string puppets with split jaws so the puppeteers can make them talk.
+These lines may start to appear when your skin loses thickness, and gravity pulls your face down.

 When do signs of skin ageing usually appear?

-Marionette lines commonly arise for people in their early to mid 40’s and many people think that it makes them look and feel older than they are.
+Marionette lines commonly arise for people in their early to mid forties and many people think that it makes them look and feel older than they are.

 What causes marionette lines and folds?

 Marionette folds and lines are caused by three separate factors: gravity, loss of volume and the depressor muscles at the corner of the mouth.
-Dr Gavin Chan notes that the main cause of ‘puppet face’ (where your nasolabial lines and marionette folds are prominent) is gravity.
+Dr Gavin Chan notes that gravity is the main cause of ‘puppet face’ (where your nasolabial lines and marionette folds are prominent).
 “Your face is affected by gravity every day.
 Over time you get downward and inward movement of your cheeks and face.
 This results in your cheeks folding over to create marionette folds and nasolabial lines”